isomerpages/nhg-ohrpp/_quality/Research Monitoring.md

 policies and guidelines</p>
 </li>
 </ul>
-<p>The NHG Monitoring Programme focuses on PI-Initiated studies conducted
+<p>The NHG Health Monitoring Programme focuses on PI-Initiated studies conducted
-in NHG institutions.
+in NHG Health institutions.
 The extent of monitoring depends on the nature and risks of the study and the experience of the PI.</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Download the <a href="/files/Quality/NHG_Monitoring_Programme_FAQ.pdf" rel="noopener noreferrer nofollow" target="_blank">NHG Monitoring Programme FAQs here</a>.</p>
+<p>Download the <a href="/files/Quality/NHG_Monitoring_Programme_FAQ.pdf" rel="noopener noreferrer nofollow" target="_blank">NHG Health Monitoring Programme FAQs here</a>.</p>
 </li>
 </ul>
 <p></p>